How Massive Can a Population III Starburst Be? Simulating the First Galaxies with High Lyman-Werner Background

 When the central gas clouds reach $n_{\rm } \gtrsim 500 \cmci$, the self-shielding against the LW radiation from a small fraction of hydrogen molecules ($f_{\rm H_{2}} \lesssim 10^{-6}$) finally enables efficient $\rm H_2$ formation, thus activating the molecular-cooling channel.
 While the cold phase remains confined within the core of the simulated galaxy, an extended layer of hot gas surrounds the cold core in a Matryoshka-like structure (see Fig.~\ref{fig:sliceplot}).
 This morphology is a consequence of our idealized modeling of the LW radiation, in which we assume a uniform distribution of sources, together with a prescription for self-shielding that depends on the inhomogeneous density field.
 We will further discuss the combined effects of these prescriptions in Section~\ref{Caveats}.

 After the cold phase has emerged, it continues to grow in mass until the density reaches $n_{\rm H} \gtrsim 3\times 10^3 \cmci$, where the gas clouds efficiently cool to $T_{\rm gas} \leq 10^3 \rm \,K$ and activates star formation.
 As a result, star-forming gas in the \textbf{High} group reaches the highest densities among our simulated sample, corresponding to the shortest $\tau_{\star}$ values, compared with the lower $\bar{J}_{21,0}$ simulations.
 This leads to an intense Pop~III starburst, forming $M_{\star} \gtrsim 10^5 \msun$ within $\lesssim 3 \rm Myr$.
 During the starburst (middle panel of Fig.~\ref{fig:Phase-diagram}), we can discern the emergence of another phase (white dashed circle) with higher temperature due to photoionization feedback.
+The photoionization feedback from newly born Pop~III stars starts to disrupt the pre-starburst ``Matryoshka-like'' structure of shielded, cold gas embedded in the hotter envelope exposed to the full LW flux.
 However, the hot, photo-dissociated (blue dashed circle) and cold, shielded (red dashed circle) phases remain, and star formation still proceeds in the cold phase.
 After the short lifetime of massive Pop~III stars, the first SN explosions occur (right panel of Fig.~\ref{fig:Phase-diagram}), evacuating most of the gas in the hot and cold branches and finally quenching star formation.